melissaehong/TwitterTweetPredictor/README.md

 2. Gather information and resources (observe)
 Types of Tweets:
--Tweets
+Tweets
--Retweets
+Retweets
--Quote Tweets
+Quote Tweets
--Mentions
+Mentions
--Replies
+Replies
--Promoted Tweets
+Promoted Tweets

 Assumptions:
--Twitter user will Tweet one of the different types of Tweets -Content of Tweets will either be:
+Twitter user will Tweet one of the different types of Tweets Content of Tweets will either be:
-  -Original content
+  Original content
-  -Retweet content from a Twitter user
+  Retweet content from a Twitter user
-  -Quote Tweets from a Twitter user
+  Quote Tweets from a Twitter user
-  -Content from a promoted Tweet
+  Content from a promoted Tweet
-  -Mention a Twitter user
+  Mention a Twitter user
-  -Reply to a Tweet from a Twitter user
+  Reply to a Tweet from a Twitter user

 https://en.wikipedia.org/wiki/Twitter
 https://developer.twitter.com/en/docs/twitter-api